10 Thailand Festivals You Won’t Want to Miss

-Songkran is one of the most popularly attended Thailand festivals.
+Songkran is one of the most popular Thailand festivals.

 Two months after the Thai people celebrate the Chinese New Year, they celebrate their own New Year in the form a Water Festival.

-It’s a festival mostly celebrated by the younger generation where they honor the elderly and rid themselves of sin and back luck through Buddha.
+Thais mostly celebrate by honoring the elderly and ridding themselves of back luck through Buddha.